 So I put my focus on finding out examples from cities and neighborhoods similar to Derry, created by kids.
 There were a few cases of how the kid beautified their spaces, how they started volunteering, one even about creating a mobile app to help people with disabilities.
 My idea was to link them with stories of the same proportions and keep telling them they’re in charge.
 During workshops, I guided them through exercises, but the decisions were obviously made by them alone.

-The last element of this project was a visit at a local FabLab.
+The last element of this project was visiting the local FabLab.
 It was essential to let them know that heaps of money are not needed, but an idea and dedication are.
 If you have this together, there will be people and organizations that will help.

 Read the summary of the project: http://atlanticsociallab.eu/Atlantic Social Lab, design thinking pilot action group attend FabLab in Derry